Minimum Auto Insurance Coverage Required in Your State

 If you were to drive without car insurance or auto insurance levels that do not meet your state’s requirements, you might have to pay fines, attend driver safety training, and even face jail time.

-Most people do not find the topic of auto insurance coverage all that exciting, but it’s important to know what your state requires so you’re not in danger of carrying too little auto insurance coverage, especially if you are not able to carry full coverage auto insurance.
+Most people do not find the topic of auto insurance coverage all that exciting, but it’s important to know what your state requires, so you’re not in danger of carrying too little auto insurance coverage, especially if you are not able to carry full coverage auto insurance.
+Read on to find out what your state requires and how you can find savings on the required auto insurance in your state.

 All states except New Hampshire and Virginia require bodily injury liability coverage and property damage liability insurance.
-But many states also require additional coverage, such as medical payments (MedPay), personal injury protection (PIP), and uninsured or underinsured motorist insurance.
+But many states also require additional coverage beyond liability car insurance, such as medical payments (MedPay), personal injury protection (PIP), and uninsured or underinsured motorist insurance.

 The table below shows each state’s requirements for auto insurance in the U.S. The numbers represent coverage requirements per $1,000.
 For example, a 25/50/25 insurance requirement would equate to $25,000 in bodily injury liability coverage per person, $50,000 in bodily injury liability per accident, and $25,000 in property damage liability.